DarkFalc0n/DarkFalc0n/README.md

 <h1 align="left"> I'm Pratyay Roy </h1>

  <br>

+  - I am a UI-UX designer and a creative web designer and frontend developer 🧑‍💻
+  - I'm from India 🇮🇳
-  I am a UI-UX designer and a creative web designer and frontend developer from India.
-I also take keen interest in 3D modelling and I often use my 3D models to create WebGL experiences.
-Besides, I am passionate about game development for various platforms.
-I like to solve real life problems with code and design.
+  - I also take keen interest in 3D modelling and I often use my 3D models to create WebGL experiences 🧊
+  - I am passionate about game development for various platforms 🎮
+  - I like to solve real life problems with code and design ✏️

   <br>
   <br>